cloudian/grafana/docs/sources/troubleshooting/send-panel-to-grafana-support/index.md

 weight: 100
 ---

-# Send a panel to Grafana Labs support
+# Send a panel to Labs support

 When you encounter problems with any of your visualizations, you can send the panel JSON model to Grafana Labs Technical Support and request help with troubleshooting your issue.